Charles Hamilton (female husband): Fielding's version: The Female Husband

 In 1746, Fielding anonymously published a sensational pamphlet, The Female Husband, that gives a different account of Hamilton's life.
 Fielding was himself the son of a judge and had trained and worked in law, contributing to the establishment of the London police force.
-The author claims that he had his information "from the mouth" of Hamilton herself.
-However, it is likely that he never met the woman he satirized in his work.
-He says that she was born in 1721 on the Isle of Man, the daughter of a former army sergeant who had married a woman of property on the island.
-She had been brought up in the strictest principles of virtue and religion, but was seduced into "vile amours" by her friend Anne Johnson, an enthusiastic Methodist, and "transactions not fit to be mention'd passed between them".
-When Anne leaves her for a man, Hamilton seeks another female lover.
-She dresses as a man and pretends to be a Methodist preacher.
-She meets Mrs. Rushford, a wealthy 68-year-old widow who takes her to be a lad of about 18.
-Tempted by the money she will get as a "husband", Hamilton marries Mrs. Rushford.
-According to Fielding, she was able to deceive her bride by means "which decency forbids me even to mention".
+The author claims that he had his information "from the mouth" of Hamilton themself.
+However, it is likely that he never met the person he satirized in his work.
+He says that they were born in 1721 on the Isle of Man, the daughter of a former army sergeant who had married a woman of property on the island.
+They had been brought up in the strictest principles of virtue and religion, but were seduced into "vile amours" by their friend Anne Johnson, an enthusiastic Methodist, and "transactions not fit to be mention'd passed between them".
+When Anne leaves them for a man, Hamilton seeks another female lover.
+They dress as a man and pretend to be a Methodist preacher.
+They meet Mrs. Rushford, a wealthy 68-year-old widow who takes them to be a lad of about 18.
+Tempted by the money they will get as a "husband", Hamilton marries Mrs. Rushford.
+According to Fielding, they were able to deceive their bride by means "which decency forbids me even to mention".
 However, the bride eventually discovers Hamilton's sex, and Hamilton is forced to flee.

 Hamilton uses various other aliases to marry other women, but is repeatedly forced to flee when the ruse is discovered.
-In at least three instances she lived for some time unnoticed by her married spouse.
-Finally, posing as a doctor, she marries Mary Price, a beautiful 18-year-old girl.
-The marriage is apparently happy until, while Hamilton is visiting Glastonbury, she is recognised by someone from a previous "marriage".
+In at least three instances they lived for some time unnoticed by their married spouse.
+Finally, posing as a doctor, they marry Mary Price, a beautiful 18-year-old girl.
+The marriage is apparently happy until, while Hamilton is visiting Glastonbury, they are recognised by someone from a previous "marriage".
 Mary cannot believe it, but her mother ensures that Hamilton is arrested and prosecuted.
-She is sentenced to imprisonment and to four public whippings in the market towns of Somerset.
+They are sentenced to imprisonment and to four public whippings in the market towns of Somerset.
 Fielding claims that "on the very evening she had suffered the first whipping, she offered the gaoler money, to procure her a young girl to satisfy her most monstrous and unnatural desires."